Tag orders based on product variant metafields

 The management of Shopify metafields is not built into the Shopify Admin, but there are plenty of apps that you can use to manage your metafields.
 Some of the apps provide a browser plugin which does then inject this functionality into the Shopify Admin area alongside the associated resource (e.g. products, variants, collections, shop etc.).
 Take a look at some of the options for managing metafields in the Shopify app store:

 How this criteria works

-The product variant metafields criteria allows you to specify the Namespace and Key of a product variant metafield to look for.
-Each line item in the order will then be analysed at the variant level to see if the product variant metafield that has been specified, exists.
+The product variant metafields criteria allow you to specify the Namespace and Key of a product variant metafield to look for.
+Each line item in the order will then be analyzed at the variant level to see if the product variant metafield that has been specified exists.